Mongkut: Elephant story

 Contrary to popular belief, King Mongkut did not offer a herd of war elephants to the US president Abraham Lincoln during the American Civil War for use against the Confederacy.
 He did, however, offer to send some domesticated elephants to US president James Buchanan, to use as beasts of burden and means of transportation.
 The royal letter of 14 February 1861, which was written before the Civil War had even started, took some time to arrive in Washington DC, and by the time it reached its destination, President Buchanan was no longer in office.
 Lincoln, who succeeded Buchanan, is said to have been asked what the elephants could be used for, and in reply he said that he did not know, unless "they were used to stamp out the rebellion."
 However, in his reply dated 3 February 1862, Lincoln did not mention anything about the Civil War.
-The President merely politely declined to accept King Mongkut's proposal, explaining to the King that the American climate might not be suitable for elephants and that American steam engines could also be used as beasts of burden and means of transportation.
+The President merely politely declined to accept King Mongkut's proposal, explaining to the King that the American climate might not be suitable for the multiplication of elephants and that American steam engines already provided sufficient means of transportation.

 A century later, during his state visit to the US, King Bhumibol Adulyadej of Thailand, who was Mongkut's great-grandson, referred to this event in his address before the US Congress on 29 June 1960.
 He said, "my great-grandfather offered to send the President and Congress elephants to be turned loose in the uncultivated land of America for breeding purposes.
 That offer was made with no other objective than to provide a friend with what he lacks, in the same spirit in which the American aid program is likewise offered."